yousong/waller/pppossh/README.md

 ## Prerequisites and dependency.

-The package depends on either `dropbear` or `openssh-client`; `dropbear` is normally enabled by default in OpenWrt.
+`pppossh` depends on either `dropbear` or `openssh-client`; `dropbear` is normally enabled in OpenWrt by default.

 The following requirements need to be fulfilled for it to work.

 - A SSH account on the remote machine with `CAP_NET_ADMIN` capability is required.
 - Public key authentication must be enabled and setup properly.

 	Public key of the one generated automatially by dropbear can be induced by the following command.
-But you can always use your own.
+But you can always use your own (dropbear can work with OpenSSH public key).

 		dropbearkey -y -f /etc/dropbear/dropbear_rsa_host_key

-- SSH server's fingerprint has to be already present in `~/.ssh/known_hosts` for the authentication to proceed in an unattended way.
+- SSH server's fingerprint has to be present in `~/.ssh/known_hosts` for the authentication to proceed in an unattended way.

-	Logining once to the remote server on OpenWrt should be enough for this.
+	Logging in at least once to the remote server from OpenWrt should do this for you.

 ## How to use it.

-The protocol name to use in `/etc/config/network` should be `pppossh`.
+The protocol name to use in `/etc/config/network` is `pppossh`.
 Options are as described below.

 - `server`, SSH server name (*required*).
 - `port`, SSH server port (defaults to `22`).